Nonton-In/Mobile-Development/README.md

 Prerequisites:

-Android Studio: Download and install the latest version from the official website: https://developer.android.com/studio.
+Android Studio: Download and install the latest version from the official website: https://developer.android.com/studio. <br>
 Git: Ensure you have Git installed on your system.
 Download it from: https://www.git-scm.com/downloads.
 Steps: